LeenZJ/Week7-Website/README.md

 # Week7-Website

 # Project overview
-This project is a simple Website built using HTML & CSS
+This project is a simple Website built using HTML & CSS.
+The main goal of this project is to understand how to create branches and how merge and resolve any problem.

 # Steps
 - visited the "Lovable AI tool" to explore examples and get an idea for my design